Make effective comments on planning applications

 Valid reasons for comment

-Comments that are clear, concise and accurate stand more chance of being accepted than those that are not.
 When planning applications are considered, the following matters can all be relevant.
-These are sometimes referred to as ‘material planning considerations
+These are sometimes referred to as ‘material planning considerations'.

 - Effects on individual buildings - such as overlooking, loss of light, overshadowing, visual intrusion, noise, disturbance and smell.

-- Effects on a specially designated area or building - such as green belt, conservation areas, listed buildings, ancient monuments and areas of special scientific interest.
+- Effects on a specially designated area or building - such as national landscape, conservation areas, listed buildings, ancient monuments and areas of special scientific interest.

 - Effects on existing tree cover and hedgerows.